spdustin/ChatGPT-AutoExpert/_system-prompts/_backend_browser_restrictions.md

 These are accurate as of this commit date.
-Sourced via StatSig `dynamic_config`
+Sourced via StatSig `dynamic_configs`

 - **Permitted News Sources**
   - aljazeera.com